Easy Budae Jjigae (Korean Army Base Stew)

 Ingredients:

-For a 4-person Korean Budae Jjigae recipe that’s got that “wow” factor, I recommend a variety of ingredients and textures.
+For a 4-person Korean Budae Jjigae recipe with that “wow” factor, I recommend a variety of ingredients and textures.

-• Spicy Sauce: Combine gochujang (Korean chili paste), Gochukaru (Korean chili flakes), sugar, soy sauce, Mirin (sweet cooking wine), and garlic to form a thick paste.
+• Spicy Seasoning Paste: gochujang (Korean chili paste), Gochukaru (Korean chili flakes), sugar, soy sauce, Mirin (sweet cooking wine), and garlic.
+Can be made in advance.

-• Hot Dogs/Sausages.
+• Hot Dogs and/or Sausages.
 Choose one or both.
-Canned Vienna sausages are also a good addition.
+Hot dogs are classic.
+Italian-style sausages are more meaty and thick.
+Canned Vienna sausages are also good.

 • Kimchi.
 A little bit adds lots of flavor.
 Old, well-fermented kimchi tastes best for this recipe.

 • Tofu.
 Soaks up all that spicy goodness!
-I recommend soft/silken tofu for that silky smoothness.
-But firm tofu is good, too.
+I recommend soft tofu for that silky smoothness.
+But firm tofu won’t fall apart and is good, too.

-• Kraft Cheese Slices.
+• Cheese Slices.
 Processed cheese is a must!
-Add at the end, with the heat turned off, so it doesn’t melt away.

-• Vegetables: Crown daisy or chrysanthemum greens are often used in Korean cooking and prized for their herbal aroma and medicinal qualities.
-If you can find it, it’s a very nice touch.
+• Vegetables: Crown daisy or chrysanthemum greens are very good.
 Otherwise, add 1-2 handfuls of mixed salad greens.
-Also, enoki mushrooms or sliced shitake mushrooms are nice additions.
+Also, enoki mushrooms or sliced shiitake mushrooms are nice additions.

 1. Assemble everything in a shallow cooking pot or braiser.
 Add items, one at a time: sliced spam, old kimchi, hot dogs, sliced tofu, rice cakes, and dangmyeon (Korean sweet potato noodle).